Low Watt Tube Amps - Top Picks for 2023

 The clean channel is a straightforward clean-to-grit affair with no other controls except volume.
 Its warmth allows it to be a good platform for pedals.

-Channel 2 has a three-band equalizer and goes from light crunch to thick and sludgy doom metal tones.
-At lower gain settings, the warmth of the crunch is unmistakably Orange, but this 15 watt amp really bares its fangs at higher gain settings.
+Channel 2 has a three-band equalizer that goes from light crunch to thick, sludgy doom metal tones.
+At lower gain settings, the warmth of the crunch is unmistakably Orange, but this 15-watt amp bares its fangs at higher gain settings.

 Warmer-sounding modern rock tones are also easily achievable via the controls.
-Controls are a bit limited, but they are very responsive, especially the EQ.
+Controls are limited, but they are very responsive especially the EQ.
 This allows for good tone shaping right on the amp.

 Those who prefer tighter tones will not be too happy with the Rocker 15 Terror's loose feel with palm mutes.
-And while the neutral-sounding clean tone is good for pedals, it's a bit too plain sounding for those who prefer sparkling cleans.
+And while the neutral-sounding clean tone is good for pedals, it's too plain-sounding for those who prefer sparkling cleans.

 It also features a tube buffered effects loop to incorporate other pedals like reverb and delay without saturating the preamp.

-The Rocker 15 Terror lives up to its name: it was made to do rock and it does so exceedingly well.
-If you want a low-watt amp that gets your "nasty face" on doing big classic rock power chords, this is the amp to get.
+The Rocker 15 Terror lives up to its name: it was made to do rock, and it does so exceedingly well.
+This is the amp to get if you want a low-watt amp that gets your "nasty face" on doing big classic rock power chords.

 Specifications